 (8) For an application for ground water in a basin closed pursuant to 85-2-319, 85-2-321, 85-2-330, 85-2-336, 85-2-341, 85-2-343, or 85-2-344, the applicant shall comply with the provisions of 85-2-360 in addition to the requirements of this section.

-[(9) The department may not conduct an adverse effects analysis on a water right if the water right holder files a written consent to approval of an application for a permit.
-However, the department shall determine if water is legally available to satisfy the proposed use.]
-(Bracketed language in subsections (1)(b) and (9) terminates September 30, 2023--sec.
+[(9) The department may not conduct an adverse effects analysis on a water right if the water right holder files a written consent to approval of an application for a permit.](Bracketed language in subsections (1)(b) and (9) terminates September 30, 2023--sec.
 8, Ch.
 243, L. 2017.)